 • the size of the treated area.

 The use of epinephrine with novocaine is an important factor in determining the length of time the area will remain numb.
 Adrenaline causes constriction of blood vessels.
-This reduces blood flow around the injection site and keeps the anesthetic longer than usual.
+It lowers the blood flow around the injection site and keeps the embryo more than normal.
 Adrenaline also reduces bleeding.